rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 Now that we are done with the clients side of data.
 We now need to make the server actually do something with this info.

 ## Applying server side reconciliation using x

+### Checking if the position gap is too high
+tell us

+### Returning the player to it's old position if there is weird behavior detected
 tell us

 # Next Part: Tips and Optimization